Professional wrestling aerial techniques: Somersault

 A simple front-flip used to modify an aerial technique.
 A corkscrew is often added to the somersault to further modify a move.

 Springboard

 When a wrestler using any of the ring ropes bounces upward.
 Most high-flying techniques can be performed after a spring board.
 Sometimes wrestlers will bounce off one set of ring ropes then off another to perform a move, this is referred to as a double springboard.
 A variation of a springboard is the rope run or climb, in which a wrestler runs up, effectively with one foot off each ring rope.

+Step-through

+A variation of the springboard, the wrestler starts by standing on the ring apron.
+As they start entering the ring, the wrestler springboards off of the bottom rope with one leg and performs a move on the opponent.
+The most common move performed out of the step-through is a tornado DDT, which Xavier Woods used for a brief time.
+It is also possible to perform it from the inside of the ring into the outside on an opponent on the apron or on the ground.

+Up-and-over

+A variation of the springboard in which a wrestler bounces off the corner going fully horizontal, seeing a charging opponent go underneath the springboarding wrestler.

 Modifiers

 Plancha

 An accepted term in American wrestling for a slingshot crossbody where the wrestler goes from the inside of the ring over the top ring rope to the outside.
 In lucha libre, this variant is often called a "pescado" (Spanish for "fish") since a proper plancha is referring to any kind of crossbody.
 In America, however, a move from the top turnbuckle to a standing opponent on the outside where the chests impact each other is commonly referred to as such.
 It is also used to refer to any attack from the ring to the outside in which the wrestlers' chests impact each other.
 For example, a shooting star press to the outside onto a standing opponent is referred to as a shooting star plancha.